wbollock/sleeperPy-kube/README.md

 ## Usage

-Using a `kubectl` file from your cloud provider, run the deployment.
+Using a `kubeconfig` file from your cloud provider, run the deployment.